siddharthdd/PotatoHammers/README.md

 # Installing

-You can Directly Install apk from [releases](https://github.com/siddharthdd/PotatoHammers/releases) or You can clone the repository in Android Studio or download and extract the zip and open the folder as project
+You can Directly Install apk from [releases](https://github.com/siddharthdd/PotatoHammers/releases) or You can clone the repository in Android Studio or download and extract the zip and open the folder as project and build or test apk from there

 ##  APPARATUS